Occupational Therapy (OT)

 OT 862 - OT Evaluation and Intervention for Children

 Students will gain foundation knowledge of OT evaluation intervention process.
 Students apply the clinical reasoning process for the evaluation and treatment of children with various conditions, and across age groups.
 Students learn common assessment tools used by occupational therapists, and how to select and critique evaluation methods.
 Select cases will be used for the application of knowledge, interventions, and frames of reference used with children.
+Special Fee.

 OT 862L - OT Evaluation and Intervention for Children - Lab